-- ▶ Medical history A record of your cancer diagnosis, pathology, bloodwork, biomarkers, genetic testing results, surgeries, and treatment history.
-Detail the treatments you received, the dosages, the dates, and the administering physician and/or facility.
-Also note any toxicities, allergies, or intolerances. - ▶ Follow-up care A schedule for checkups and follow-up tests, scans, and - ▶ Symptoms to watch for A list of possible side effects from your treatments.
+- ▶ Medical history: A record of your cancer diagnosis, pathology, bloodwork, biomarkers, genetic testing results, surgeries, and treatment history.
+Detail the treatments you received, the dosages, the dates, the administering doctor, and facility.
+Also note any toxicities, allergies, or intolerances. - Follow-up care: A schedule for checkups and follow-up tests, scans, and bloodwork. - > Symptoms to watch for: A list of possible side effects from your treatments.
 This includes everything from signs of recurrence to things like skin cancer risks and potential dental concerns.
-Some treatments will put you at a higher risk for other cancers in the future - ▶ Lifestyle tips Ideas for ways to stay healthy everything from diet to exercise.
+Some treatments will put you at a higher risk for other cancers in the future. - ▶ Lifestyle tips: Ideas for ways to stay healthy everything from diet to exercise.